Janet Jackson: 1993–1996: Janet, Poetic Justice, and Design of a Decade

 The Janet World Tour launched in support of the studio album garnered criticism for Jackson's lack of vocal proficiency and spontaneity, but earned critical acclaim for her showmanship.
 It was described as erasing the line between "stadium-size pop music concerts and full-scale theatrical extravaganzas".

 During this time, Janet was set to sign a multimillion-dollar deal with Coca-Cola when her brother Michael was immersed in a child sex abuse scandal, of which he denied any wrongdoing.
 She provided moral support, defending her brother, and denied abuse allegations regarding her parents made by her sister La Toya.

-She collaborated with Michael on "Scream", the lead single from his album HIStory, released 1995.
+She collaborated with Michael on "Scream", the lead single from his album HIStory, released in 1995.
 The song was written by both siblings as a response to media scrutiny.
 It debuted at number five on the Hot 100 singles chart, becoming the first song ever to debut within the top five.
 Its music video, directed by Mark Romanek, was listed in Guinness World Records as the "Most Expensive Music Video Ever Made", costing $7 million.
 The clip won the 1996 Grammy Award for Best Short Form Music Video.

 Jackson's first compilation album, Design of a Decade: 1986–1996, was released in 1995.
 It peaked at number three on the Billboard 200.
 The lead single, "Runaway", became the first song by a female artist to debut within the top ten of the Hot 100, reaching number three.
-Design of a Decade 1986/1996 was certified double Platinum by the RIAA, and sold ten million copies worldwide.
+Design of a Decade 1986–1996 was certified double Platinum by the RIAA.

 Jackson's influence in pop music continued to garner acclaim, as The Boston Globe remarked "If you're talking about the female power elite in pop, you can't get much higher than Janet Jackson, Bonnie Raitt, Madonna and Yoko Ono.
 Their collective influence ... is beyond measure.
 And who could dispute that Janet Jackson now has more credibility than brother Michael?"

 Jackson renewed her contract with Virgin Records for a reported $80 million the following year.
 The contract established her as the then highest-paid recording artist in history, surpassing the recording industry's then-unparalleled $60 million contracts earned by Michael Jackson and Madonna.